allrealmsoflife/allrealmsoflife/README.md

 - 👋 Hi, I’m @stablejoy
-- 👀 I’m inspired by Nix, education, empowering others and green computing
+- 👀 I’m inspired by Nix, Haskell, education, empowering others
-- 🌱 I’m currently learning all Nix and functional programming
+- 🌱 I’m currently learning all Nix and functional programming.
+I'd like to learn about green computing
 - 💞️ I’m looking to collaborate on Nix
 - 📫 How to reach me https://twitter.com/stablejoy
 - 😄 Pronouns: He